Indian/Sanskrit Lavanga, Devakusuma

 Cloves as Mosquito Repellant

-The natural oil of clove is a natural mosquito repellant and can give protection against mosquitoes for4-5 hours.
+The natural oil of clove is a natural mosquito repellant and can give protection against mosquitoes for 4-5 hours.

 Cloves for Cancer Prevention